slatedocs/slate/source/includes/_sdk-java.md

 Java SDK for the Geezeo API.

 The use of this package starts with an Sdk instance, which is created with the authentication information required by Geezeo’s web API.

+The package also comes with a build.sbt file.
+If you have scala and sbt installed, typing sbt console in the project folder will load a REPL with access to the SDK.

 | Argument | Description |